bookishmusings/bookishmusings/content/reviews/2024/loot.md

 📕 **Full Title**: Loot \
 🖊 **Author**: Tania James

-🔎 **Book Description**: spellbinding historical novel set in eighteenth-century India, England, and France about a young man’s dream of leaving a mark on the world.
+🔎 **Book Description**: A spellbinding historical novel set in eighteenth-century India, England, and France about a young man’s dream of leaving a mark on the world.

 Longlisted for the National Book Award and the Carol Shields Prize for Fiction